MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

 ## Configure a Hyper-V Failover Cluster or a File Server for a General Use Cluster

-After you setup your server nodes, the next step is to create one of the following types of clusters:
+After you set up your server nodes, the next step is to create one of the following types of clusters:
 *  [Hyper-V failover cluster](#BKMK_HyperV)
 *  [File Server for general use cluster](#BKMK_FileServer)